Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    <dfn dfn> **Media fragment** </dfn>
-             Media fragment, combination of "moof" and "mdat" in ISOBMFF structure (MovieFragmentBox and mediaDataBox),
+             Media fragment, combination of "moof" and "mdat" in ISOBMFF structure (MovieFragmentBox and MediaDataBox),
              could be a CMAF fragment or chunk.
 A media fragment may include top level boxes defined in CMAF fragments such as emsg, prft and styp.
-Used for backward compatibility with fragmented mp4
+Used for backward compatibility with fragmented mp4.

    <dfn dfn> **Objects** </dfn>
-           [=Manifest objects] or [=Media objects=]
+           [=Manifest objects] or [=Media objects=].

    <dfn dfn>**Publishing point**</dfn>:
               Entry point used to receive an ingest stream,
               consumes/receives the incoming media [=ingest stream=],
-              typically via a publishing URL setup to receive the stream
+              typically via a publishing URL setup to receive the stream.

    <dfn dfn> **POST_URL**  </dfn>:
             Target URL of a POST command in the HTTP protocol